-(2) The increase in debt securities relates to increased position in bonds with other credit institutions, which increased 97% from last year.
+(2) The increase in debt securities relates mainly to increased position in bonds with General Government, which increased 48% from last year.

-(3) The net decrease in Loans and Advances relates to an increase in Loans to Customers by 8,6% and a decrease in Reverse Repurchase Agreements by 26,3%.
+(3) The net decrease in Loans and Advances relates to an increase in Loans to Customers by 6,6% and a decrease in Reverse Repurchase Agreements by 2%.